 Fill Pile Observation.
 Each fill pile should be observed from underground.
 We anticipate observation approximately once every 10 to 15 borehole completions, but more frequent observation will be required during the initial filling.
 A Geotechnology team should enter the mine space and observe the spread and shape of the fill piles.
-Piles which have previously been flagged for changes in gradation or irregular geometry via borehole camera should be reviewed.
-Additional room filling might be required if large portions (more than two connecting rooms) are not filled in accordance with specifications.
+Use of a boat may be necessary to observe fill piles.
+Probing by hand at the lateral extents may be required.
+Piles which have previously been flagged for changes in gradation should be reviewed.
+Flawed geometry could include piles which have sloughed on one or more sides, or are shorter than recommended.
+Reentry to the abandoned boreholes may be required to correct short piles.
+Additional boreholes between filled rooms may be required if large portions of a fill pile have sloughed or large portions (more than two connecting rooms) are not filled in accordance with specifications.